Autonomous Tester

 -

-In the test suite Planning tab, select one or more tests and click
+In the test suite Planning tab, specify which tests to run autonomously and then click

 -